Experimental preparation of $W$ states through frustration on a programmable quantum simulator: Implementation on the Rydberg atom array platform

 derived for ${\cal Q}=100$ numerically generated density matrices $\hat{\rho}_j$ (see SM).
 Then, the inferred fidelity is given by

-where $\mathcal{F}_{e,j}$ is the fidelity computed from the $j$-th simulation using the estimator in Eq.~\eqref{eq:sm_fidelity_estimator}.
+where $\mathcal{F}_{e,j}$ is the fidelity computed from the $j$-th simulation.
 We observe in Figure~\ref{fig:fig4}(b) that for $L=11$ the (prior) numerical expectation value for the fidelity has a large spread (consistently with the larger $D_{\rm KL}$ observed in Figure~\ref{fig:fig4}(a)), but the Bayesian update reduces this uncertainty and brings the fidelity in line with the other data.
-It should also be noted that the experiment with $L=11$ atoms has been performed with a larger lattice constant, $a=7.1\mu$m, compared to other rings with $a=6\mu$m to accommodate the larger ring on the plate, which might explain the difference from the rest of the chain sizes.
+It should also be noted that the experiment with $L=11$ atoms has been performed with a larger lattice constant, $a=7.1\mu$m, compared to other rings with $a=6\mu$m to accommodate the larger ring on the plate.
+This might explain the difference from the rest of the chain sizes, as the increased lattice constant reduces the strength of Rydberg interactions and enhances the timescale of decoherence (see sec.~S3.B of the Supplementary Material).

+Let us also note that the fidelities obtained in the experiment are lower than what is predicted in ideal simulations and reported in Fig.~2, mainly due to experimental imperfections such as laser noise, atom motion and decoherence as well as the additional effects introduced by in the state validation, which requires the additional the rotation sequence after the state is prepared.